APS-IH / February 2009

 The APS specialist performs a search of the person’s name in IMPACT to determine whether there are any positive findings against the person for abuse, neglect, or financial exploitation, including validated, confirmed or Reason to Believe (RTB: the CPS disposition of valid) findings.

-It is important to note that prior positive findings in any relevant APS, CPS, or CCL case can be released to DADS during the referral process; however, only prior positive findings in an APS investigation can be released to the court.
+It is important to note that prior positive findings in any relevant APS, CPS, or CCL case can be released to HHSC OGS during the referral process; however, only prior positive findings in an APS investigation can be released to the court.

 The APS specialist reviews the chart below to determine which prior positive findings can be released when and to whom.